arnauddupuis/hac-website/docs/news/hac-game-lib-v1.0.1-release-notes.md

 #### The strings calamity

 Another major massive improvement for the code overall quality was the introduction of flake8 validation.
 That lead us to fragment the strings over multiple lines of code.
-And this in turn resulted in less than optimal display uin the editor and the default displays of the library in general (extra spaces, dubious indentation, etc.).
+And this in turn resulted in less than optimal display in the editor and the default displays of the library in general (extra spaces, dubious indentation, etc.).

 This is (hopefully) completely back to normal in that release.